 2. Ask your family to save water by turning it OFF while they brush their teeth!
 Did you know, the average person wastes 4 gallons of water (EPA) while they brush their teeth?
 Brushing twice a day, that’s 8 gallons a person that could be saved – saving your family’s water bill too!

 Save water by turning off the faucet while you brush!
 Photo courtesy of Camden Westchase Park Apartments in Tampa, FL

-3. If you’re like me, you may often be wondering, “How is it possible that we’ve used so many cups in one day?”
-To help save yourself time cleaning, as well as water usage from constant dishwashing, designate one cup for each family member to use each day.
+3. If you’re like me, you may often wonder, “How is it possible that we’ve used so many cups in one day?”
+To help save yourself time cleaning and water usage from constant dishwashing, designate one cup for each family member to use each day.
 You can label, color-code, or designate however your heart desires, but you’ll thank me later when your cups are happily tucked into their Camden cupboards instead of hanging out all over your apartment home.

 4. Unplug and get outside!
 Turning off electronics is not only good for your family’s health, but it’s also good for the environment!
-And while you’re enjoying the wonderful amenities that your Camden community has to offer, unplug, because even when turned off, devices continue to draw small amounts of power when plugged in.
+And while you’re enjoying the wonderful amenities that your Camden community offers, unplug because even when turned off, devices continue to draw small amounts of power when plugged in.
 “An average American family can save around $100 a year simply by unplugging appliances and charges when they’re not being used.” - Kim McKay and Jenny Bonnin, True Green Kids.

 5. Use your time together to help educate children about other ways to save energy and the world.
 Check out your local library or bookstore for recommendations!
 Here are a few of ours: